lcerezo/lcerezo.github.io/_posts/2018-03-19-failure-is-a-good-thing.md

 * In my 30's I was riding more technical trails, lots of trees, narrow single track. after hitting too many trees, I (re)learned the lesson "look to where you want to go, not where you don't."

-* Also in my 30's a friend convinced me to try our eggbeaters pedals instead of what I was used to, the "standard" spd pedals.
+* Also in my 30's a friend convinced me to try out eggbeaters pedals instead of what I was used to, the "standard" spd pedals.
 This resulted in yet another full on super man, on a hill, where I landed and knocked the wind out me harder than I have experienced since elementary school.
 Here I learned two things.
 Be fearless when trying new things, but also be fearless when rejecting things that don't work for you.

 # Lessons in life often hurt.